 - The Usage db contains pesticide applications.
 An application is specified by the active ingredient, crop, volume applied, area treated, application time, application method, number of treatments, interval between treatments, spray drift technique (if applicable), and spray drift mitigation (if applicable).

-- The Geo db contains crop maps, and soil, climate and surface water data for the spatial units of the soil-hydrological STONE-schematisation of the Netherlands.
+- The Geo db contains crop maps, and soil, climate and surface water data for the spatial units of the soil-hydrological schematisation of the Netherlands.

 - The Compound db contains physico-chemical and fate properties, and toxicity data from active ingredients and metabolites, including default values for substituting missing compound toxicity data.

-- The NMI db contains crop data, conversion tables for different crop classifications, emission and exposure factors, constants, parameters.
+- The NMI db contains crop data, conversion tables for different crop classifications, emission and exposure factors, and other parameters.

 For each application, detailed results per spatial unit are processed in order to obtain a single row with national average results.
-Next, these national average results for individual applications can be aggregated (summated) per application type, compound, crop, sector, and combinations of these.
+Next, these national average results for individual applications are aggregated (summated) per application type, compound, crop, sector, and combinations of these.

 Using the model

 Databases with input can be prepared by experts from WUR in collaboration with source data owners.
 The NMI 4 software instrument was developed by WENR in co-operation with Envista Consultancy BV.
-Expert users from WUR (WENR) can run the model and post-process the results.
-The outcomes were delivered to expert users for interpretation and analysis, further processing (e.g. to the National Institute for Public Health and the Environment/RIVM).
+Expert users from WUR (WENR) can run the model and post-processed the results.
+The outcomes were delivered to expert users for further processing and interpretation and analysis, further processing (e.g. to the National Institute for Public Health and the Environment/RIVM).
 The software application can’t be delivered to external users.

 The NMI generates annual-based, national results.
 The outcomes were used to support national policy evaluations of the Dutch Government, i.e. to derive trends in annual risk (ex-post) and to compare different mitigation scenarios (ex-ante).
 A trend applies to a particular environmental compartment (protection goal) and exposure type.
 Results for different compartments and exposure types can’t be aggregated.
 For groups of applications of similar type, the results can also be used for ranking of compounds, for mapping, and for comparison with monitoring results at national and regional scale.

 Detailed, intermediate results, i.e. at a specific location and time, are not available for external use.
 E.g. the value of the exposure concentration in a spatial unit at application time does not express the actual level of risk which may be considered in registration procedures.
 At the national scale, uncertainties are averaged out and results are more trustworthy.
 The effect of uncertainties in the input data on the results at regional scale levels was not investigated.
-Calculations for some types of applications are disabled in the current version (application type codes 3, 4, 5 and 10; Tables 1, 2, 3 in ).
+For some types of applications, calculations are disabled in the current version (application type codes 3, 4, 5 and 10; see Tables 1, 2, 3 in ).